AnalystSeyi/Amazing-Superstore-Analysis-in-Power-BI-and-Excel./README.md

 This task was assigned on Power BI, and I went further to analyze it on Excel so as to showcase competency.

+After the presentation of the analysis on Power BI was further assigned a QA task.

-I was Assigned the Task of QA Test on SQL
+#### I was Assigned the Task of QA Test on SQL

 Write SQL queries and create a test document to QA the DASHBOARD developed in Power BI software.